nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 ```

 #### 🔴 When you use `global running`, you’re telling Python that you want to refer to the same running variable that's outside the function (the one in the while loop).

+- **Without global**, Python treats the running inside the function as a new, local variable.